 However, since we had been-there-done-that as a group, thanks to me – my friend’s sickness became a relatively carefree experience for the rest of us.
 While he gagged his guts out, we were not too worried – we decided to descend without further ado, and the irritability started waning slowly.

-In the month of June, the roads were pliable for both Nakee La and Lachalung La.
+In June, the roads were pliable for both Nakee La and Lachalung La.
 However, upon descent from Lachalung La, the condition worsened.
 It was a terrible drive.
 The 45-minute drive took a toll on us, and most of us were already tired.
-It was not even 11 AM and exhaustion was apparent – some of us dozed off.
+It was not even 11 AM, and exhaustion was apparent – some of us dozed off.
 As the navigator, I was keeping the driver company.
-The hills had changed shapes, forms, colours and presented us with immense art.
+The hills had changed shapes, forms, colors, and presented us with immense art.

 The mountains became the clouds

-You know how everyone sees something different in the shape of the clouds?
-Well, we spotted structural faces, a mountain was giving us the middle finger, a family of three chilling and many other things.
+Do you know how everyone sees something different in the shape of the clouds?
+Well, we spotted structural faces; a mountain was giving us the middle finger, a family of three chilling, and many other things.
 Even though the road was bad, and my friend driving was irritated still – the mountains kept us both occupied.
 Now, I can’t say the 45 minutes passed in no time as the road did not exist – but the entertainment was wonderful.

 Pang, Ginger-Lemon Tea and Rest!

 Of course, thanks to the first sign of civilization, the blue skies, the barren hills, a terrible make-shift hole-in-the-ground “bathroom” and some amazing Thupka, we were sorted!
 A group of bikers coming from Leh told us the route ahead was ascent!